Dog Training Information and Resources

 Escape/Avoidance Dog Training

 Escape/Avoidance is a form of aversive conditioning.
 Easier understood as the avoidance of stimuli.
 Anyone offering balanced dog training is suggesting equipment that reinforces this method.
 There is no in-between.
 If you have completed all foundation obedience and developed a strong relationship with your animal, equipment introduction would make sense.
 If you haven’t shaped a solid foundation consisting of proper behaviors and management, you must start there.
 Call Colorado Top Dog @ 720-272-7852 to get your dog’s proper dog training foundation.
-If you learned proper methodology and understand proper positive reinforcement obedience training, this equipment would come far down the road from the initial interaction with your new dog trainer.
+If you have learned the proper methodology and understand proper positive reinforcement obedience training, this equipment would come far down the road from the initial interaction with your new dog trainer.
 We should be nice to dogs.
 Here’s Gryppe, the machine.
 I’d like to see another dog in Colorado with these abilities, he’s amazing.

 - Give your dog a safe space to escape heavy activity in your house with family and friends coming over for Thanksgiving.
 A bedroom, dog crate or kennel are all great if your dog needs space away.